Texas parole board denies clemency to Ramiro Gonzales, to be executed Wednesday despite expert witness walking back testimony - KESQ

 Gonzales, 41, had asked the Board of Pardons and Paroles to recommend clemency, which would allow GOP Gov. Greg Abbott to commute the inmate’s sentence to a lesser punishment, like life in prison without parole, for the 2001 sexual assault and killing of 18-year-old Bridget Townsend.
 Gonzales and his attorneys pointed to his traumatic upbringing and his rehabilitation – illustrated by his Christian faith – as reasons to spare his life, the petition shows.

+His lawyers told the Supreme Court Gonzales has “grown into a mature, peaceful, kind, loving, and deeply religious adult.”
+His attorneys argued it would violate the Constitution to execute someone who did not meet the eligibility criteria for a death sentence on state law.

+The state rejected that argument in its own briefing, accusing Gonzales of waiting “until the eleventh hour to raise these claims” and attempting to “bypass” lower courts.

-The board voted 7-0 against recommending a commutation of sentence or a 180-day reprieve.
+The Texas parole board voted 7-0 against recommending a commutation of sentence or a 180-day reprieve.
 His attorneys were “deeply saddened and disappointed” by the decision, they said in a statement.

 “If Ramiro is executed on Wednesday, the world will be a darker place without him,” the attorneys said.